MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/analytics/report-writing-environment-using-sql-server-data-tools.md

 - **Dynamics 365 Report Authoring Extension**.
 This is required if you are writing custom Fetch-based reports.
 Notice that Dynamics 365 customer engagement apps, such as Dynamics 365 Sales and Dynamics 365 Customer Service, only support Fetch-based reports.
 Dynamics 365 Report Authoring Extension must be installed on the computer where [!INCLUDE[pn_Visual_Studio](../includes/pn-visual-studio.md)] and [!INCLUDE[pn_sql_server_data_tools](../includes/pn-sql-server-data-tools.md)] are installed.
 [Download: Dynamics 365 Report Authoring Extension](https://www.microsoft.com/download/details.aspx?id=56973).
 For installation instructions, see [Install Dynamics 365 Report Authoring Extension](install-dynamics-365-report-authoring-extension.md).

 - **Microsoft Reporting Services Projects extension**.
-The [Report Services Projects extension](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftReportProjectsforVisualStudio) is required to create report server projects.
+Used to create report server projects.
+The extension is included with Visual Studio 2015.
+For later versions, see [Report Services Projects extension](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftReportProjectsforVisualStudio).

 > [!NOTE]
 > - You can’t use SQL Server Reporting Services Report Builder to author FetchXML reports.
 The Dynamics 365 Report Authoring Extension for SQL Server Data Tools is used to author FetchXML reports.